A finalized version of this law has passed, and is available here:

 Article 37: Schools shall establish working mechanisms for controlling student bullying, and carry out education and training for faculty and students on the prevention and control of bullying.

-Schools shall promptly stop student bullying, and notify the parents or other guardians of the bullied and the bullying minor students to participate in the identification and handling of the bullying; psychological counseling, education, and guidance are to be promptly given to the relevant minor students, and necessary guidance in household education are to be given to the parents or guardians of relevant minor students.
+Schools shall promptly stop student bullying, and notify the parents or other guardians of the bullied and the bullying minor students to participate in the identification and handling of the bullying; psychological counseling, education, and guidance are to be promptly given to the relevant minor students, and necessary guidance in family education are to be given to the parents or guardians of relevant minor students.

 Based on the nature and seriousness of bullying, schools shall lawfully strengthen education and management of the minor students carrying out bullying.
 Schools must not conceal serious bullying behaviors, shall promptly report them to the public security organs and administrative departments for education, and cooperate with the relevant departments to address them.